PNG - Portable Network Graphics

 • Microsoft Paint

-• Adobe Photoshop CC, or other similar professional programs designed for image editing.
+• Adobe Photoshop CC, or other similar professional image editing programs.

-You can also open the PNG file with your favorite web browsers, such as Microsoft Edge, Google Chrome, or Firefox.
+You can also open PNG files with common web browsers such as Microsoft Edge, Google Chrome, or Firefox.
 Right-click the PNG file and select "Open with".

 On macOS, use Preview to open a PNG file.